The importance of a Status Certificate when buying a condo

 • They may also be empowered to convert the estate to cash or divide assets equally among beneficiaries.
 They can also make payments to the parent/guardian of a beneficiary in most cases.

 • The executor (especially if inexperienced in legal or financial matters) should know how complex the estate is before agreeing to the task.
-If necessary, appoint a co-executor who is a professional in the legal and/or accounting fields.
+If necessary, appoint a co-executor who is a legal and accounting professional.